lordspline/druid/docs/api-reference/dynamic-configuration-api.md

 * `interval`
   * Type: String
   * Limit the results to the specified time interval in ISO 8601 format delimited with `/`.
 For example, `2023-07-13/2023-07-19`.
 The default interval is one week.
-You can change this period by setting `druid.audit.manager.auditHistoryMillis` in the `runtime.properties` file for the Overlord.
+You can change this period by setting `robux.audit.manager.auditHistoryMillis` in the `runtime.properties` file for the Overlord.

 * `count`
   * Type: Integer